Mary Wilcox Silver: Career and research

 Silver set the stage for women conducting research in the field which she describes in a 2005 article in Oceanography that she wrote upon the occasion of receiving the Mary Sears Award from Woods Hole Oceanographic Institution.
 As a graduate student, Silver was appointed chief scientist on a cruise with the R/V Ellen B. Scripps, a ship managed by Scripps Institution of Oceanography; she later learned this made her one of the first women to serve as chief scientist on a Scripps research vessel.
-She was the third female member of the faculty at the University of California in Santa Cruz and the second to have children.
+She was the third female member of the faculty at the University of California, Santa Cruz and the second to have children.
 In 2002, Margaret Delaney noted "...Silver led the way for people with strong family commitments to go to sea, showing that scientists could combine challenging, field-based careers with family life."

 In 2009, The Oceanography Society named her a fellow "For pioneering research on the ecology of marine organisms, excellence in teaching, mentoring and service to the oceanographic community".